guitarvydas/0D/das2json/README.md

 Components that are referenced in the diagrams, but, not implemented on any *tab* are assumed to be *Leaf* components and must be defined in the underlying language using raw textual source code.
 ### Conventions
 - We usually use the name `main` as the tab-name for the top-most diagram in a multiple drawing edit (saved as a single `.drawio` file).

+# Javascript Version
+## Usage
+`node das2json.js ???.drawio`
+## About
+The Javascript version of das2json was written by A.I.
+(Claude 3.5 Sonnet).
+## Github Repo
+This 0D directory only contains `das2json.js`.

+This version of das2json was created in a [separate project](https://github.com/guitarvydas/jdas2json) which can be found in a separate public repo.

 # Authors
 Zac Nowicki